 Telehealth laws are changing by the minute.
 Let us keep up for you.

 Whether you call it telehealth, telemedicine, virtual visits, or remote care, you know that it’s become essential to the survival of many independent practices.
-Patients now expect an online option for many healthcare specialties and seek out practitioners who meet that expectation.

 Helping answer the telehealth questions you might not know to ask.

-But what are the legal issues?
+So what are the legal issues?
 And is it that different from in-person care?

 - Do your practice act and ethical obligations allow you to offer your specific services via telehealth?